-You will need to make arrangements to have a notary public take your acknowledgment under oath or affirmation that the information provided in the application is true.
-The Notary Search feature from Notary-services.com can be helpful in contacting a notary public.
-Simply click the link below, enter your home ZIP code and click search for a list of notaries public in your area: Click here Notary Search.
+Your signature in the Oath portion of the Application will need to be notarized.
+The Find a Notary feature from Notary Rotary, Inc., can be helpful in locating a notary in your area to help process your application.
 Submit this Notary Application, your $15,000 Surety Bond and $30.00 Commission fee to the Secretary of State's Office after you have received confirmation from our office that you have passed the written examination.

 Make check payable to the "Secretary of State".
 We accept personal checks, money orders and cashiers checks, but prefer that you do not send cash through the mail.

 PO Box 95104

 When any person is appointed to the office of Notary Public, the Secretary of State shall cause his or her signature or a facsimile thereof to be affixed to the commission and he or she shall affix thereto the great seal of the state.
 Upon the filing and approval of the bond, the Secretary of State shall mail or deliver the commission to the applicant.
 The form and format of the commission shall be prescribed by the Secretary of State.

 Step 4: Order the remainder of your supplies from The Notary's Store

 You must obtain an official seal with which to authenticate your official acts.
 This must be a rubber ink stamp, but an impression seal may be used in conjunction with it, and you can get both of these items from The Notary's Store.